michaelStettler/face_alignement_FAN_tensorflow/README.md

 Please contact me if you are interested to get my weights.
 The scripts to train the depths networks and the FAN networks are provided.
 The weights for s3fd are provided

+UPDATE: face-alignment is now accesible from Adrian Bullat with git: pip install face-alignment

 ## Training:
 ```
   train_FAN_keras.py